You probably haven’t heard of this country called SURINAME.

 About The Writer:

 Miguel Rogali is a community doctor working in the binnenland (interior) of Suriname, within the Amazon Jungle.
-When not travelling and during his off duties, he does artworks and writes prose and poetry.
+When not traveling and during his off duties, he does artwork and writes prose and poetry.

 Follow on Twitter: @survivormate